svengato/FlajoletMartin/README.md

 # FlajoletMartin
-Implements the Flajolet-Martin approximate counting algorithm,
+Implements the Flajolet-Martin algorithm for approximately counting unique items in a data stream,
 <br>&bull; Flajolet and Martin, _Probabilistic Counting Algorithms for Data Base Applications_,
 Journal of Computer and System Sciences **31**, 182-209 (1985).